Inflect logo

 Natural Disaster Risk

-Bridgeport has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 30.93 as of September 2025.
-This indicates a location with significantly lower exposure to major catastrophic events compared to most of the United States.
+Bridgeport has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 30.93 out of 100 as of September 2025.
+This indicates a very low overall threat level, making it an excellent location for mission-critical infrastructure requiring high uptime.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business